Middle ear

 Stapes

 The stapes is the smallest and most medial in the chain of ossicles.
 The head of stapes articulates with the long process of the incus laterally.
 The head is supported by a constricted narrow neck, from which two processes or crura, namely the anterior crus and posterior crus diverge.
-The crura are connected to an oval plate which forms the base or footplate of the stapes and sits over the oval window (fenestra vestibuli).
-The articulation between the footplate of the stapes and the oval window plays an essential role in the transmission of sound vibrations in the middle ear to the fluid in the vestibule of the inner ear.
+The crura are connected to an oval plate which forms the base or footplate of the stapes and sits over the vestibular window (fenestra vestibuli).
+The articulation between the footplate of the stapes and the vestibular window plays an essential role in the transmission of sound vibrations in the middle ear to the fluid in the vestibule of the internal ear.

 Middle ear muscles